E. H. Harriman: Personal life

 Harriman died on September 9, 1909, at his home, Arden, at 1:30 p.m. at age 61.
 Naturalist John Muir, who had joined him on the 1899 Alaska expedition, wrote in his eulogy of Harriman, "In almost every way, he was a man to admire."
-Harriman was buried at the St. John's Episcopal Church cemetery in the hamlet of Arden, near his estate.

 Harriman estate

 In 1885, Harriman acquired "Arden", the 7863 acre Parrott family estate in the Ramapo Highlands near Tuxedo, New York, for $52,500.
 The property had been a source of iron ore for the Parrott Brothers Iron Works.
 Over the next several years he purchased almost 40 nearby parcels of land, adding 20000 acre, and connected all of them with 40 mi of bridle paths.
 His 100000 sqft residence, Arden House, was completed just seven months before he died.

 In the early 1900s, his sons W. Averell Harriman and E. Roland Harriman hired landscape architect Arthur P. Kroll to landscape many acres.
 In 1910, his widow donated 10000 acre to the state of New York for Harriman State Park.
 The estate was designated a National Historic Landmark in 1966.